This homemade granola bar recipe is super easy to make and full of flavor.

 I changed the All You Magazine recipe up a little bit.

-Instead of adding raisins and dried apricots, I used Peanut Butter & Milk Chocolate morsels.
+In particular, instead of adding raisins and dried apricots, I used peanut butter & milk chocolate morsels.

-Turns out there are actually less carbs in the morsels than there are in the raisins & apricots.
+Surprisingly, there are less carbs in the morsels than there are in the raisins & apricots!

 Toasting the coconut and almonds really added a nice flavor to the snack bars.